 Class of 2018 University Health Service (UHS) Immunization Compliance Forms are due into the Academic & Student Affairs Office by the first day of spring semester classes (January 5, 2015).
-Class of 2017 & Class of 2016 students must obtain an annual TB skin test and turn in an updated UHS Immunization Compliance Form must be turned in every 12 months and remain on file in the Office of Academic and Student Affairs.
+Class of 2017 & Class of 2016 students must remain current on their annual TB skin test.
+An updated UHS Immunization Compliance Form must be turned in every 12 months and remain on file in the Office of Academic and Student Affairs.

 - All students must obtain an ImmunizationCompliance Form from the University Health Service before participating in the Introductory Pharmacy Practice Experience (IPPE) and Advanced Pharmacy Practice Experience (APPE).

 - The Immunization Compliance Form documents completion of TB screening, MMR's, Varicella; Tdap and completion of the Hepatitis B series.

 - PY1 students are advised not to complete a TB skin test prior to August 1, 2014 due to expiration during IPPE 2015.

 - You will need to bring complete written physician documentation of their immunizations to the University Health Service.
 You may fax your records to UHS prior to your clinic visit to expedite the process but you will need to bring paper copies to your appointment as well.
 Send your fax to Attn: Joni Pruitt, UHS, 859-257-9809.
 Please include your name and year in program (i.e., College of Pharmacy, 1st year.)

 - Appointments are necessary for Compliance Form completion (except during walk-in weeks) and may be made by calling 323-2778.